-- Cut off fuel to the engine. - Flash hazard lights as long as the battery has power or until the ignition switch is turned to the "OFF" position. - Turn on the interior lights, which remain on as long as the battery has power or until the ignition switch is turned to the "OFF" position. - Unlock the doors automatically.
+- Cut off fuel to the engine. - Flash hazard lights as long as the battery has power or until the ignition is placed in the "OFF" position. - Turn on the interior lights, which remain on as long as the battery has power or until the ignition is placed in the "OFF" position. - Unlock the doors automatically.